apache/trafficserver/doc/admin-guide/plugins/txn_box/dev/dev-extractor.en.rst

 which is why the methods are separate.

 In some cases an extractor needs to store instance related information.
 This should be allocated from configuration memory.
-The specifier has a member :txb:`Extractor::Spec::_data` which holds a :code:`MemSpan<void>`.
+The specifier has a member `Extractor::Spec::_data` which holds a :code:`MemSpan<void>`.
 Because the same specifier instance is passed to :code:`validate` and :code:`extract` a configuration allocated span can be stored there for later retrieval.
 While any span can be assigned to a void span, the :code:`MemSpan::rebind<T>` method must be used to retrieve the actual